Special Report: Little known to many investors, cryptocurrency reviews are for sale

 Hacken’s approach exemplifies a pay-for-play hype machine that churns out recommendations viewed by hundreds of thousands of hungry investors.
 Few researchers or experts disclose their own holdings of the digital assets, which so far have existed in a regulatory gray area.

 The crypto bubble peaked last December: bitcoin, the largest cryptocurrency, is down more than 80 percent from its high just above $20,000.
 The total value of all virtual coins is now about $121 billion, down from about $830 billion at the start of the year.
-(GRAPHIC here: growing in number but falling in value)

 So-called “influencer marketing” is common on social media, where celebrities and others tout anything from shoes to cars.
 Also common in these plugs is a lack of disclosure, which may mean the buyer is unaware of a conflict of interest.
 When it comes to cryptocurrencies however, stricter rules may apply.